rubberduck-vba/Rubberduck/README.md

 Please note that this software has only been tested on Office 2007 & 2010.
 Please feel free to test it on other versions and [submit any bugs on our issue tracker](https://github.com/retailcoder/Rubberduck/issues).

+If you're **upgrading** from a previous version, you will need to completely uninstall it before installing the newest release.
+Be sure to back up the `rubberduck.config` file in the `\AppData\Roaming\Rubberduck\` directory prior to installation.

 ---

 ## License